 Here are questions to help you identify your needs and narrow down your choices:

-- What are your requirements?
+- What are your goals or purpose for the form?

 Are you looking for a simple contact form?
 A form with maybe four fields for name, email address, subject, and message?